YerevaNN/mimic3-benchmarks/README.md

        python -u main.py --network lstm_2layer --dim 512 --mode test --batch_size 8 --log_every 30 --load_state best_model.state

 Use the following command for logistic regression.
+It will do a grid search over a small space of hyperparameters and will report the scores for every case.

        cd mimic3models/phenotyping/logistic/
        python -u main.py